Put away

 Oh my, it’s a very, very useful phrasal verb to know.

-I hope that you can put it away in your memory and use it when you have to.
+I hope you can put it away in your memory and use it when you have to.

 Posted